jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 3. Visualize raster and vector data
 -----------------------------------

 * The EnMAP-Box offers **Map Windows (Map #)** for visualizing raster and vector data.
-Click the |viewlist_mapdock| icon and drag the following datasets from the Data Sources panel into Map #1:
+Click the |viewlist_mapdock| icon and drag the following datasets from the :guilabel:`Data Sources` panel into Map #1:

    * :file:`hymap_berlin.bsq`
    * :file:`landcover_berlin.shp`

-* Map #1 now appears in the Data Views panel, where the visibility, order and properties of datasets can be modified.
+* Map #1 now appears in the :guilabel:`Data Views` panel, where the visibility, order and properties of datasets can be modified.
 Unfold Map #1:

   * To change the order of stacked layers, drag one layer on top or below another one.
 Arrange the layer stack so that :file:`landcover_berlin.shp` is displayed on top of :file:`hymap_berlin.bsq`.
-  * To assign a multibandcolor RGB combination to a raster image, right click on the dataset, select **Layer Properties** and navigate to **Style** in the **RasterLayerProperties** window.
+  * To assign a multibandcolor RGB combination to a raster image, right click on the dataset, select :guilabel:`Layer Properties` and navigate to :guilabel:`Style` in the :guilabel:`RasterLayerProperties` window.
 You can now select predefined composites (RGB, nIR, swIR), or manually select your bands and render type.
 Contrast enhancement is further possible.
 Display :file:`hymap_berlin.bsq` as true color composite.

    .. attention::